- Practical help: What to do when being (cyber) bullied

 Cyber bullying is not included on the new cybercrime law, but there are pending bills filed in both houses of congress on this.

 update: cyber bullying is part of the anti-bullying act of 2013 but it only covers students up to high school.
-Adult victims can use the other provisions of the cybercrime law, like libel and identity theft, if the bully used it.
+Adult victims can use the other provisions of the cybercrime law, like libel and identity theft.

 It was widely believed that “Republic Act 7610 also known as Special Protection of Children Against Abuse, Exploitation and Discrimination Act” is being recognized as one of the possible laws that can be used by cyber bullying victims.